 The PERT technique gives you better data because of the risks that are taken into account.
 You learn about the risks of a task early in the process and that knowledge gives you the opportunity to take proper actions before you start working on the project.

 It’s an estimation and planning technique where project team members act as participants in a game of cards.
 Make sure that all team members give their estimates without consulting each other.
-Afterwards, there is time for discussion.
-All the team members should explain reasons for their predictions, starting with the ones who threw in either highest and lowest estimates.
+Afterward, there is time for discussion.
+All the team members should explain reasons for their predictions, starting with the ones who threw in either the highest and lowest estimates.
 After the explanation, everyone should join the discussion and share their thoughts for their choices.
 Repeat the estimation voting and discussion until you reach an equal estimation of the time effort.
 Planning Poker can be used with any estimating unit, including story points.

 Using story points for estimating